Mixing of the symmetric exclusion processes in terms of the corresponding single-particle random walk: Depinkings are fast

-\begin{proof}[of \lemref{firstdepinking}] As in \lemref{firsttworounds} we drop condition $2.$ for a depinking time, and notice that this change does {\em not} change the value (or the distribution) of $D_1$.
-The modification to the process also does not affect the end result of \lemref{discreteMarkov}: that is, the discrete-time process starting from $(\bz,R,P,W)$ with subsequent states $(\hat{\bz}_i,\hat{R}_i,\hat{P}_i,\hat{W}_i)$ described in that Lemma is a time-homogeneous Markov chain, and $\hat{D}_1\equiv D_1/2T$ is a stopping time for this process.
+\mbox{} \begin{pf*}{Proof of Lemma~ \ref{lemfirstdepinking}} As in Lemma~\ref {lemfirsttworounds} we drop condition $(2)$ for a depinking time, and notice that this change does \textit{not} change the value (or the distribution) of $D_1$.
+The modification to the process also does not affect the end result of Lemma~\ref{lemdiscreteMarkov}: that is, the discrete-time process starting from $(\bz,R,P,W)$ with subsequent states $(\hat{\bz}_i,\hat{R}_i,\hat{P}_i,\hat{W}_i)$ described in that lemma is a time-homogeneous Markov chain, and $\hat{D}_1\equiv D_1/2T$ is a stopping time for this process.